Kotsiubynskyi/stm32g0_ws2812b/README.md

-The repository demonstrates Input Capture mode of ***STM32G0F6P6*** timer on example of Infra-Red NEC protocol
+The repository demonstrates working with WS2812B addressable RGB LED with STM32 Timer + DMA.
+***STM32G0F6P6*** was used in current example.

 ## How to build and flash (for Ubuntu)